Duke's Head Hotel, King's Lynn: Ghostly manifestations

-The Duke's Head is reputed to be one of the most haunted buildings in King's Lynn.
+The Duke's Head is reputedly haunted.
 It stands on the site of an ancient inn called the Gryffin.
 There is a red lady who is thought to be a haunting manifestation of a woman who killed herself over her two lovers.
-There is also a ghostly maid servant who was executed in Tuesday market place for poisoning her mistress.
+There is also a ghostly maid servant who was executed in Tuesday Market Place for poisoning her mistress.